loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   )
   #[
     As can be seen we are padding by 6.
-Theoretically we only need to pad by 2 bytes here for a 4 byte integer, as 4 is of course divisible by 2.
+Theoretically we only need to pad by 2 bytes here for a 4 byte integer, because 4 is divisible by 2.
     The reason this is done is to both to simplify the compilation process, and to simplify the needed code for any given pop and push.